 Your body constantly experiences changes: sometimes slowly and sometimes rapidly.
 So do your breasts.
 The shape, size, perkiness, bounciness or sagginess may change over your lifetime and you might often overlook the fact that your breasts need a change in support.

 They may grow smaller or bigger but wearing a correct fitting Sports Bra will ensure they always remain supported during exercise.
 Check out our fitting room for heaps of great info to help ensure you always have the best fitting bra for you.

 4. Breasts and the Figure 8 Pattern:

 When you exercise, moderate or otherwise, your breasts will literally move 10 to 30cm in a figure-8 pattern.
+A very interesting fact about breasts.
 This can be a cause of concern because remember, boobs are glands not muscles.
 While muscles can tone or expand upon exercise, glands do not.
 The incorrect size or unsuitable shaped bras can be a problem but completely unsupported breasts during exercise are a strict ‘No No’.
 This can not only cause long-term damage and sagging to your Breasts but may also induce pain.

 Remember, exercise is beneficial to those muscles that support your breasts.
 And in performing that exercise, they deserve support too.
 The right High Impact Sports Bra can make all the difference in reducing the figure of 8.

 5. Areolas Have Exceptional Biological Features: